-Overall Performance and Cargo Trends for FY2022
+Overall Performance and Cargo Trends for FY2023

 Over half of the cargo tonnage that comes through the Port annually consist of fresh fruit imports and exports.
-During last year we saw that the container business continued to grow and reached record levels of 13% growth over FY2021 mainly because of two factors: (1) The blueberry cold treatment pilot program from Peru; and (2) New shippers using existing customers' services to avoid congestion at other Ports.
+During last year we saw that the container business continued to be steady and reached record levels of 4.8% growth over FY2023 mainly because of two factors: (1) Increased support from existing customers; and (2) New shippers utilizing services at the Port.
 The Port of Hueneme built resiliency into the supply chain for California shippers.

-Overall Performance and Cargo Trends for FY2022 (Cont.)
+Overall Performance and Cargo Trends for FY2023